Orcasa-Platform/orcasa-review4c/README.md

 # orcasa-review4c
 Static Orcasa project code to work as documentation or template for the Review4c website

+## Installation

+Rename env.example.js to env.js and fill the variables with the correct values

 ## Main data endpoints